vsch/kotlin-jdbc/README.md

   If there is a previous version to the one requested then all its entity scripts will be copied to the new version directory.

+* new-evolution "play/evolutions/directory" create a new play evolution file from current or requested version migrations and rollbacks in the requested directory.

 * new-migration "title" - create a new up/down migration script files in the requested (or current) version's migrations directory.
 The file name will be in the form: N.title.D.sql